stevedev75/readme_generator/README.md

   * [License](#license)

   ## Installation
-  You must install several things...
+  Installation

   ## Usage
-  Pease see the accompanying video
+  Usage

   ## Contribution
-  Stephen Dever, sole author.
+  Contributors

   ## Instructions
-  Do the following things.
+  xyz

   ## Credits
-  This application was developed in JavaScript.
+  uzx

   ## License
   This application is covereed under the Apache license.

   ## Questions
     For questions, you may email me at the address below, or review my work in my GitHub repository.
-  * Email: stephendever.cr@gmail.com
+  * Email: steve@rmail
-  * GitHub: stevedeve75.github.com
+  * GitHub: github